Maintaining and improving animal welfare

 To achieve these principles we work collaboratively with our suppliers, growers and farmers and fishermen, as well as researchers, vets and welfare NGOs to identify ways in which high standards of animal welfare can be assured in a manner that is achievable for our supply base.
 We will continuously review our frameworks, processes and guidance to develop our approach to animal welfare and support our farming and supply chain partners.
 In addition to the Five Freedoms we adopt the following overarching principles:

-- We do not allow products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants in any of our products (own-label or branded) in any of our businesses or geographies.
+We do not allow products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants in any of our products (own-label or branded) in any of our businesses or geographies.
 We do not prohibit the use of GM feed in the production of our non-organic meat, eggs and milk.
 We offer an organic range for those customers who prefer to avoid products from animals who may have had GM feed.
-Animals used to produce all our Own Brand organic range of meat, eggs and milk are reared on non-GM feed.
+Animals used to produce all our own-label organic range of meat, eggs and milk are reared on non-GM feed.
 Click here for our full GM policy.

 At Executive Committee level, our Chief Product Officer has ultimate responsibility over our Responsible Sourcing agenda, of which animal welfare is a key part.
-The day to day governance and implementation of our animal welfare policy is overseen by Group Quality Director who reports into the Chief Product Officer.
+The day to day governance and implementation of our animal welfare policy is overseen by our Group Quality Director who reports into the Chief Product Officer.
 Animal welfare forms part of ongoing discussions with suppliers on sourcing standards and requirements, with a view to continuously identifying potential to drive improvement.

-Tesco is committed to the implementation of CCTV coverage of livestock handling, stun and slaughter throughout the global supply chain to Tesco.
-Currently this is in place in 100% of UK sites supplying our UK Tesco Stores business, over 90% of global sites supplying UK business, and we are working to achieve 100% across global sites to include some system of image capture even in challenging environments e.g. aquaculture supply chains.
+Tesco is committed to the implementation of CCTV coverage of livestock handling, stun and slaughter throughout the global supply chain to all Tesco businesses.
+Currently this is in place in 100% of UK sites supplying our Tesco UK business, 99% of global sites supplying UK business, and we are working to achieve 100% across global sites to include some system of image capture even in challenging environments e.g. aquaculture supply chains.
 Regular, documented review is a core component of the CCTV policy and review of historic images is used in our welfare audits.
 Booker were also the first wholesaler to require CCTV cameras in slaughterhouses in their supply chains.

 Farmed animals for food and non-food

 Within our food business we aim for high animal welfare standards across all farming systems – from breeding and rearing through to transport and slaughter.
-For products sold in Tesco stores and One Stop in the UK, all supplying farms adhere to our robust Tesco Welfare Approved (TWA) livestock requirements, in addition to recognised third-party assurance schemes.
+For products sold in Tesco UK and One Stop, 100% of supplying farms adhere to our robust Tesco Welfare Approved (TWA) livestock requirements, in addition to recognised third-party assurance schemes.
 These species-specific standards are independently audited by Lloyd's Register.
 All farms supplying Tesco ROI meet independent third-party assurance schemes as a minimum.
 In markets where suppliers are working to legal requirements, we aim to work with our supply chain partners to drive improvements in standards along the supply chain.

 Similarly, within our Tesco non-food business we will only procure animal products (e.g. feathers or leather), which are a by-product of the food industry, and have an ambition to only take from farms adhering to the same high standards we set our food business.
 We will take learnings from our work in the UK to inform our approach across the Group, in a way that is both stretching and achievable for our supplier base.

-We’ve committed to stop sourcing eggs from caged hens by 2025 in our UK (including Booker), ROI and Central European businesses.
+We’ve committed to stop sourcing shell eggs from caged hens by 2025 in our UK (including Booker), ROI and Central European businesses.
 This year we have made a further commitment to move to 100% cage free for products containing ingredient eggs within our Tesco UK and One Stop businesses.

 We recognise the importance of antibiotics in both human and animal medicine and the threat from improper use in livestock supply chains.
 It is for this reason that we make sure antibiotics are used responsibly.
 Our approach is to require our producers to use antibiotics as sparingly as possible without compromising animal welfare.

-Antibiotics are not used routinely or as growth promoters in any of our products (own-label or branded) across any of our businesses or geographies.
+Antibiotics are not used prophylactically or as growth promoters in any of our products (own-label or branded) across any of our businesses or geographies.
 Where it is necessary to treat an animal, it must be done under veterinary supervision with the vet deciding which type of antibiotic is appropriate.
 All antibiotic usage must be recorded and fully traceable.
 The strategic principles for antibiotic use must be documented in a veterinary health plan, which must be regularly reviewed by both the vet and farmer.
 There is an expectation that management interventions such as vaccination are the principle preventative approaches ensuring good animal health.
-We make sure that Critically Important Antibiotics (CIA’s) for Human Health are only ever used as a last resort when other courses of action haven’t worked or where the disease is known to be non-responsive to any other antibiotic class (so called ‘sensitivity testing’).
+We make sure that Critically Important Antibiotics (CIA’s) for human health are only ever used as a last resort when other courses of action haven’t worked or where the disease is known to be non-responsive to any other antibiotic class (so called ‘sensitivity testing’).